HL7/davinci-ecdx/input/pagecontent/signatures.md

 In addition to the electronic signature rules listed in the previous section, for digital signatures implementers:

 1. **SHALL** use JSON Web Signature (JWS)[[see RFC 7515]](https://tools.ietf.org/html/rfc7515)
   >JSON Web Signature (JWS) is a means of representing content secured with digital signatures or Hash-based Message Authentication Codes (HMACs) using JSON data structures.
 Cryptographic algorithms and identifiers used with this specification are enumerated in the separate JSON Web Algorithms (JWA). [^second]

-[^second]: [RFC7515] Jones, M., et. al., "JSON Web Signature (JWS)", RFC 7515, ISSN: 2070-1721, May 2015,

 2. [JSON Signature rules](http://hl7.org/fhir/datatypes.html#JSON) specified in the FHIR specification. (reproduced below for reader convienience):
   >When the signature is an JSON Digital Signature (contentType = application/jose), the following rules apply:
   >- The Signature.data is base64 encoded JWS-Signature [RFC 7515: JSON Web Signature (JWS)](https://tools.ietf.org/html/rfc7515)
   >- The signature is a [Detached](https://tools.ietf.org/html/rfc7515#appendix-F)  Signature (where the content that is signed is separate from the signature itself)